menu-control

 Several airlines globally have suspended their services to Israel and Lebanon while also revising schedules to avoid the Iranian and Lebanese airspace.

-Two airlines, Wizz Air and Delta, announced separately that they would either pause or cancel their flights to and from Israel due to the escalating conflict throughout Tuesday.
+Two airlines, Wizz Air and Delta, announced separately throughout Tuesday that they would either pause or cancel their flights to and from Israel due to the escalating conflict in the region during the war.

 The first announcement came from Wizz Air on Tuesday.
 According to Globes, the budget airline reportedly said all flights to Israel would be canceled until mid-January 2025.